 So how do you go about putting together such a list?

 1. Ask your child's teacher for specific recommendations.
 Don't just go by the list your school librarian hands out to everyone.
 Ask a teacher who knows your child well for titles that are at just the right level.

 2. Peruse a few published lists from trusted sources.
-We like the New York Public Library's well-edited list: it has a good mix of classic and contemporary titles, and is broken down sensibly by age group.
+We like the New York Public Library's well-edited lists: they have a good mix of classic and contemporary titles, and they are broken down sensibly by age group.
 We also stand by our own Savvy list of 100 Books to Read Before Kindergarten.

 3. Use the Scholastic Book Wizard.
 This is a tool designed for teachers, but it's easily accessible to parents as well.
 You enter the title of a book that your child enjoys, and presto, you're presented with dozens more ideas that are at precisely the same level.
 Especially useful for beginning readers.

 4. Look for topical titles.
 If you're heading to the beach, for instance, we've got a few beachy reads for you!

 6. Ask your child, ask yourself.
 There may be topics your child wants to explore that you haven't thought of: insects perhaps, or every possible version of Rapunzel... who knows?
 And what about you?
 Are there any old favorites from your own childhood you want to share with your kids?